Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Results

 Adjusting the observables of quantum circuits allows for the simulation of similar dynamics.
-Introducing a scalar $\mu$ to the right-hand side of Eq.~(\ref{eq:qdm1}), the Jacobi matrix becomes $\mu R=\mu \beta\tilde{R}$, yielding eigenvalues $\lambda_\pm =\mu\beta(\cos \alpha\pm i\gamma\sin \alpha)$.
+Introducing a scalar $\mu$ to the right-hand side of Eq.~(\ref{eq:QDE1}), the Jacobi matrix becomes $\mu R=\mu \beta\tilde{R}$, yielding eigenvalues $\lambda_\pm =\mu\beta(\cos \alpha\pm i\gamma\sin \alpha)$.
 By tuning $\mu$, we can ensure the eigenvalue norms are equal to or greater than $1$, indicating that the fixed point is either a center or an unstable focus, respectively.

-The preceding analysis elucidates the theoretical basis for the $(1,1)$-QDM model's ability to simulate the cosine-wave.
-This capability primarily stems from the QDM's weak nonlinearity, which, when combined with non-Markovian memory, enables a precise approximation of the cosine-wave signal.
+The preceding analysis elucidates the theoretical basis for the $(1,1)$-QDE model's ability to simulate the cosine-wave.
+This capability primarily stems from the QDE's weak nonlinearity, which, when combined with non-Markovian memory, enables a precise approximation of the cosine-wave signal.